 Don & Bennita Rouleau open Lairdland Farm House for Christmas tours each December.
 You are invited to visit Historic Lairdland Farm House decorated for Christmas 2018 on Saturday, Dec.
-8 & Dec.
 15, 10 a.m. to 4 p.m. or on Sunday, Dec.
-9 & Dec.
 16, 2 p.m. to 4 p.m.
 This is the perfect time to see this historic mansion and Civil War Museum decked in holiday splendor.
 Cost is $5 per person.
 Ages 8 and under are admitted at no charge with an adult.
+Reservations are required.
+Call 931-363-2205.

 Christmas tours include a tour of the main Lairdland Farm House mansion decorated in period Christmas decorations as well as the Traveler’s Cottage.
 The Civil War Museum will be open, giving visitors the chance to view artifacts from both Confederate and Union armies and civilian life.
 Guests may also explore the grounds and garden.